fhamonic/mippp/README.md

 std::vector<double> solution = solver_model.get_solution();
 ```

-Used conjonctly with MELON (https://github.com/fhamonic/melon) we can easily express the Shortest Path problem
+Used conjonctly with MELON (https://github.com/fhamonic/melon) we can express the Shortest Path problem as

 ```cpp
 using Graph = melon::static_graph;